Miao or Hmong Dance

 Embroidered costumes and elaborate silver jewelry feature prominently in Hmong ethnic dances.
 In Miao culture, silver ornaments not only equal high social status, symbolizing prosperity and happiness, they are also believed to possess the power of warding off evil.

 Miao women drape themselves in ornate silver headdresses, necklaces, and bracelets.
 They are covered—literally from head to toe—with bells and charms that swing and jingle with the slightest motion.
 Dancers move to accompanying drumbeats, and the strong sense of rhythm increases the speed and strength of the dancing, creating a jubilant mood.
-This melding of movement and melody are the hallmark of Miao folk dance, and the jingling jewelry creates a ringing that is infectiously jolly.
+This melding of movement and melody is the hallmark of Miao dance, and the jingling jewelry creates a ringing that is infectiously jolly.